How Long Are Cats Pregnant? 63–65 Days (Week-by-Week Timeline)

 This nesting instinct usually becomes obvious in the last week of pregnancy.
 It’s a clear sign that labor is approaching.

-wollen Mammary Glands and Milk (Last few days)
+Swollen Mammary Glands and Milk (Last few Days)

 A day or two before birth, the mammary glands (around each nipple) enlarge as they fill with milk.
 You might see drops of milk leaking or crusted on the nipples in the final 24–48 hours.
 Not all cats leak milk before labor, but many do.
 If you gently squeeze a nipple and get a little milk, you can be pretty sure kittens will arrive within a day or so.